analogicus/jnw_gr07_sky130a/README.md

 ![system](/Images/SystemBlock.png)

-# Temp to Current, PTAT
+# Temperature to Current, PTAT
 **Aka Milestone 1**

 The PTAT circuit can be found in "**design/JNW_GR07_SKY130A/temp_to_current.sch**", and is shown